Bee Sting Reactions

 Types of Reactions

-The most common reaction to any type of bee sting is pain, itching, and swelling at the site of the sting.
-The amount of itching and swelling can vary depending upon the individual as well as the part of the body that has been stung.
-Bee stings on sensitive areas such as the face or throat can be more dangerous as these parts of the body will swell more readily than other areas.
+The most common reaction to any bee sting is pain, itching, and swelling at the sting site.
+The amount of itching and swelling can vary depending upon the individual and the part of the body that has been stung.
+Bee stings on sensitive areas such as the face or throat can be more dangerous as these body parts will swell more readily than other areas.

 While not as common, there is the potential for a serious reaction to a bee sting.
-This generally happens with individuals who are allergic to bee venom, or who have been stung multiple times.
+This generally happens with individuals who are allergic to bee venom or who have been stung multiple times.
 Symptoms of a severe allergic reaction can include increased heart rate, swelling of the airways, and difficulty breathing.
-With this type of reaction, the effects are generally seen right after the sting and immediate medical help should be sought.
-This can be a potentially fatal reaction know as anaphylactic shock.
+The effects of this type of reaction are generally seen right after the sting, and immediate medical help should be sought.
+This can be a potentially fatal reaction known as anaphylactic shock.